-Simulating a slow request by sleeping for 5 seconds
+Simulating a slow request by sleeping for five seconds

 We switched from if to match now that we have three cases 1.
-We need to explicitly match on a slice of request_line to pattern match against the string literal values; match doesn’t do automatic referencing and dereferencing like the equality method does.
+We need to explicitly match on a slice of request_line to pattern-match against the string literal values; match doesn’t do automatic referencing and dereferencing, like the equality method does.

 The first arm 2 is the same as the if block from Listing 20-9.
 The second arm 3 matches a request to /sleep.
-When that request is received, the server will sleep for 5 seconds before rendering the successful HTML page.
+When that request is received, the server will sleep for five seconds before rendering the successful HTML page.
 The third arm 4 is the same as the else block from Listing 20-9.